conduits-link/backend/readme.md

   ```
   CREATE DATABASE noteworthydb;
   ```
-  * This name is also specified in the settings.py `DATABASE` variable.
+  * This name is also specified in the [settings.py](https://github.com/jhels/noteworthy-backend/blob/main/nw_backend/nw_backend/settings.py) `DATABASE` variable on line 79.

 Well done!
 From this point on, we only need worry about Django and the code in this repo.